Size doesn’t matter when it comes to cyber security.

 Stolen business data

 As long as the opportunity presents itself, cybercriminals won’t hesitate to steal your data, no matter what type of business information it is.
-It can be employee data, bank and transaction records, business plans, and customer records.
+It can be employee personal information, bank and transaction records, business plans, and customer records.

 Recommended Reading: Is cyber security worth it for small and medium-sized businesses?